 Green Procurement Compilation - Search products and find the environmental requirements of your next purchase.

 Hello, and welcome to GSA Schedules green purchasing.
 These pages are designed to help you understand federal guidelines for purchasing green products and services on GSA Schedules.
 We want to make it easy for you to find items designated with environmental attributes.
-Be sure to visit the Green Procurement Compilation tool and GSA's Environmental Program aisle on GSA Advantage to search green products and services on GSA Schedule.
+Be sure to visit the Green Procurement Compilation tool and GSA's Environmental Program aisle on GSA Advantage to search green products and services on GSA Schedules.

-With your help we can reach our goals of making 95 percent of Government Procurement sustainable.
+With your help we can reach our goals of making 95 percent of government procurement sustainable.
 Stay on top of the latest GSA sustainability news and ideas by visiting GSA’s Strategically Sustainable overview page.

 What is “Green Purchasing?”

 “Green purchasing” or “sustainable acquisition” refers to purchasing products with specific environmental or energy attributes.
 Federal agencies are required by statutes and executive orders to purchase certain products with these attributes.
 It includes the purchase of services under which “green” products will be supplied or used.